API health policy#

 If you do want to propose a breaking API change, we must weigh the benefits of the change with the cost (impact on downstream users).
 It is often frustrating for downstream users to change their applications, and it is even more so if they do not gain improved capabilities.

-The change allows new use cases that were not possible before
+• It enables new use cases that were not possible before

-Examples of potentially weak reasons for making breaking API changes include:
+Examples of potentially weak reasons:

-The change is an internal refactor to make DataFusion more consistent
+• An internal refactor to make DataFusion more consistent

-The change is to remove an API that is not widely used but has not been marked as deprecated
+• Removing an API that is not widely used but has not been marked as deprecated

 What to do when making breaking API changes?#

-When making breaking public API changes, please:
+When making breaking Rust API changes, please:

 Upgrade Guides#